crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 To simplify things, we treat "Yes" as labeled `TRUE` while "No" or "No an adjective" both as labeled `FALSE`.
 For each assignment, there are up to 16 number of adjectives for worker to label, where up to 10 are the ones we need answers, up to 5 for embedded positive quality control (the answer is supposed to be "Yes", i.e. `TRUE`), and 1 for negative quality control (the answer is supposed to be "No" or "Not an adjective", i.e. `FALSE`).
 Each assignment are supposed to be done by 3 workers, and those 16 words are shown in the random order for each worker.

 In the data file, the fields with column names `Input.adj_*` are the 10 adjectives we need answers; `Input.pos_qual_ctrl_*` are the 5 for positive quality controls and `Input.neg_qual_ctrl` is the 1 for negative quality control.
 The columns that in the same format with `Input` replaced to `Answer` are the answers we got from workers.

-For all the function return values and output files in this assignment, you should only contain relevant things for the words in the `Input.adj_*` columns, ignoring the embedded quality control columns.
+Notice: For all the function return values and output files in this assignment, you should only contain relevant things for the words in the `Input.adj_*` columns, ignoring the embedded quality control columns.

 ### Majority vote